 - Universities UK (UUK)

-A programme board drawn from these was set up in summer 2017, chaired by Professor Alistair Fitt, the chair of UUK’s healthcare research and education policy network.
+The programme board is drawn from these and chaired by Professor Alistair Fitt, the chair of UUK’s healthcare research and education policy network.

 How this programme is managed